andrewlader/go-course/README.md

 1. Create the `C:\work` folder and the `src` folder beneath it

-The isntaller should have added the appropriate environment variables, but just in case:
+The installer should have added the appropriate environment variables, but just in case:

 1. Add `GOPATH` environment variable